 For spot cleaning furniture, shoes, jackets, or coats, I use cotton wash clothes.
 These are by far the most durable and can withstand repeated force.
 It’s amazing how much dirt you can remove with a good spot clean.
 There’s almost no need to go to the dry cleaners!

 So why only an 80% reduction?
 Why do I still use paper towels for the other 20%?
-There are two primary reasons: 1) bugs 2) hair.
+There are two primary reasons:

-- I’m usually on the catch-and-release plan for many of the insects in my house, but there are a few exceptions to this.
+- Bugs: I’m usually on the catch-and-release plan for many of the insects in my house, but there are a few exceptions to this.

-If you are trying to wean off paper towels, physically move them out of the way.
+If you’re trying to wean off paper towels, physically move them out of the way.
 Put them somewhere inconvenient like across the kitchen or underneath a cabinet.
 The inconvenience will make you pause to consider if there is something better to use.
 Habit is powerful, and unless you build mechanisms into your routine to break them, it’ll be too easy to just reach for that paper towel roll like you’ve always done.